tessercat/pbx-docs/client/notes.md

 the FreeSWITCH verto endpoint
 JSON-RPC protocol.

+The client
+provides methods
-The Client provides methods to connect and disconnect MyWebSocket to and from the verto endpoint.
+to connect and disconnect MyWebSocket to and from the verto endpoint.

+On connect,
+the client generates a per-channel UUID session ID, sends the session ID to the service host in a separate fetch request and receives client ID and password login credentials in reply.

+On success,
+the client stores the session ID in browser `localStorage` and sets a two week expiry timestamp on the session ID.

+The service host
+replies to the auth credential request with 404 to indicate session expiry, and the client clears its current session ID and requests a new one in response.

+he service host
+replies with 403 on any other error and the client stops connecting.

-The Client logs in to the verto endpoint on connect, sends `verto.subscribe` to the channel on successful login, and sends its availability to the channel via `verto.broadcast` on successful subscription and on disconnection.
+Once session ID, client ID and password are known, the client logs in to the verto endpoint, sends `verto.subscribe` to the channel on successful login, and sends its availability to the channel via `verto.broadcast` on successful subscription
+(and on disconnection).

-The Client
+The client
 provides methods for controllers to publish its available/unavailable/absent presence state to the channel, and provides a method for controllers to send messages directly to other Clients.

+Since they're peer-specific,
+all pub/sub methods
+should probably move to the Peer class.

 Some browsers disconnect idle WebSockets after one minute,